nhsconnect/ITK3-Messaging-Distribution/pages/explore/explore_version_compat.md

 ## MessageDefinition versioning ##

-A MessageDefnition will have a version number.
+A MessageDefinition will have a version number.
 This will be "up versioned" when there is a change of functionality which is deemed to be a breaking change.

 ## StructureDefinition versioning ##